MarcoASB/pandas-challenge/readme.md

   * Overall Passing Rate (Average of the above two)

 ### Bottom Performing Schools (By Passing Rate)
-* Create a table that highlights the bottom 5 performing schools based on Overall Passing Rate.
-Include all of the same metrics as above.
+* Tble of the bottom 5 performing schools based on Overall Passing Rate.
+* Include all of the same metrics as above.

 ### Math Scores by Grade\*\*
-* Create a table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Reading Scores by Grade
-* Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+* Table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

 ### Scores by School Spending
-* Create a table that breaks down school performances based on average Spending Ranges (Per Student).
-Use 4 reasonable bins to group school spending.
-Include in the table each of the following:
+* Table that breaks down school performances based on average Spending Ranges (Per Student):
   * Average Math Score
   * Average Reading Score
   * % Passing Math